 Android phones come with a few options for location services, and these are useful for map apps, locating nearby shops, restaurants, and the like, but which one is the right one for you to use?
 Let's clarify the differences and help you out.

-- Tap the Settings button on your Home screen.
+- Tap the Settings button in your App Drawer.

 - Tap Location under the Personal menu.

 Tap the option you want to use for your location service.